jeremiahwongyip/gabriel-clinic/docs/prompts.md

 ---

+Please meticulously review the attached system prompt, PRD, the suggested enhancements to PRD and the suggested Prisma Schema for the project.
+Then meticulously plan and create the codebase.

+---

 awesome comparative analysis assessment! please meticulously plan and then create the complete updated replacement PRD that combines the best of both PRDs, namely your hybrid approach.

 ---